pansapiens/seguid-engine/README.md

 be inserted before the request times out.
 In my testing, a batch size of 1000 (-b 1000) seems to be generally safe from timeouts but larger batches may take too long to insert triggering a DeadlineExceeded exception.

-## DONE:
-* Add addtional ids to a seguid:[id_list] mapping using POST, (also blindly trusting client)
-* Retrieve a seguid:[id_list] mapping
-* Retrieve multiple seguid:[id_list] mappings in one operation
-* Retrieve SEGUID's based on ID (Thanks to jcao219).
-* Insert seguid mappings via FASTA sequence(s).
-Only accept sane FASTA headers that can create good mappings via the commandline tool (Hashes calculated server-side without authentication, calculated client-side with authentication.).
-* Insert multiple seguid:[id_list] mappings at once using POST to /seguid/.

 ## TODO: